What’s Hot and What’s Not in the 2019 Lexus Lineup

 It’s safe to say that the Japanese luxury brand took the U.S. market by storm when it made its debut nearly 30 years ago.
 It did take them a decade or so to finally take the reigns, mind you, but when they did, Lexus became the best-sold premium brand in the U.S. for 11 straight years.
 It was only in 2011 that they were finally dethroned by the German duo of BMW and Mercedes-Benz.
 At the moment, Toyota’s luxury division is selling north of 300,000 units a year in the U.S. The exact figure for 2017 was 305,229 units, down 11.34 percent compared to their record year 2015, when they pushed 344,601 models.
 The Japanese are hoping that the upcoming 2019 Lexus models might finally reverse the negative trend that’s been plaguing them these past three years or so.

 They’d need a groundbreaking range-redefining change, like the one they pulled a few years back when they introduced a recognizable spindle grille, for that to happen.
 That, or an entirely new compact crossover which is sure to boost their overall sales.
 You’ve probably guessed the Lexus brass have decided to try the latter.
-Apart from the all-new Lexus UX compact crossover, here’s what to buy and what to stay away from in the 2019 Lexus lineup.
+Apart from the all-new Lexus UX compact crossover, here’s what to buy and what to stay away from in the Lexus lineup during MY 2019.

 What’s Hot In the New 2019 Lineup